Battle of Elsenborn Ridge: Artillery role

 As German mobile units backed up against the American defenses, the Americans utilized their superior communications and artillery tactics, such as "time on target", a sequence of firing so that all shells impacted on the target simultaneously.
 This allowed large numbers of artillery pieces, distant from the battle, to concentrate unprecedented firepower on attacking German units.

 Also new to the European battlefield were artillery proximity fuses.
 These had been developed in 1942 and were first used by ships in anti-aircraft guns.
-During the Battle of Britain they helped bring down German aircraft and rockets over England.
+From June 1944, they helped bring down V-1 flying bombs aimed at London.
 Rather than exploding upon direct impact, the shells detected when they were near a target and detonated before contact, maximizing the effect of the shrapnel.

 Shells armed with these fuses were very effective, but the Allies limited their use in Europe.
 The Pentagon feared that a dud would be recovered by the Germans who would reverse engineer it and use the information to design radar countermeasures or employ them against the Allies.
 Near Monschau, 326th Volksgrenadier Division quickly overran the Americans forward positions.
 Colonel Oscar A. Axelson, commanding officer of 405th Field Artillery Group, saw a need and ignored orders, and 196th Battalion was one of the first to use the fuses.

 The American Army was also lavishly supplied with the self-propelled artillery and ammunition it took to make these firepower-based tactics successful.
 When effectively employed and coordinated, these attacks negated the advantage of superior German armor and armored tactics.
 The effectiveness of the new fused shells exploding in mid-air stirred some German soldiers to refuse orders to move out of their bunkers during an artillery attack.
 General George S. Patton said that the introduction of the proximity fuse required a full revision of the tactics of land warfare.

 The American defense also involved abundant tactical air support, usually by P-47 Thunderbolt fighter bombers.
 These "flying tanks" were armed with air to surface rockets which were very effective against the thinly armored upper decks of German armored vehicles.
 Snowstorms prevented the utilization of these aircraft in the battle until the weather cleared on 23 December.